Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Conclusion

 \section{Conclusion}

 We have shown that atomic Fermi gases with tunable interactions in real space provide a powerful simulator for studying the analogues of the proximity effect and spatial KZM.
 Through numerical calculations with a step-function or spatial quench of the pairing interaction, we characterize the penetration of the pair wavefunction and pair correlation into the noninteracting region.
 The scaling analyses of the correlation lengths from the step-function and spatial quenches lead to the exponents of the corresponding quantities.
 For the step-function quench, the correlation lengths follow the BCS coherence length due to the lack of additional length scale in the system.
-In contrast, the correlation lengths of the pair wavefunction and pair correlation function produce different exponents in the spatial quench, and only the exponent from the pair correlation function agrees with the spatial KZM based on the Ginzburg-Landau theory of Fermi superfluid.
+In contrast, the correlation lengths of the pair wavefunction and pair correlation function exhibit different scaling behavior in the spatial quench.
 The rapid development in manipulating and measuring inhomogeneous structures of cold-atoms will allow us to explore more interesting phenomena in such a unified platform.